dcodev1702/ELK_Stack_9.X_Containerized/README.md

 docker compose version
 ```

-**Note:** After adding your user to the docker group, you may need to log out and log back in for the changes to take effect.
+**Note:** After adding your user to the docker group, you will need to log out and log back in for the changes to take effect.

 ## 🚀 Quick Start